 Vitamin C is essential in helping the body process and absorb Iron.
-Even if you are getting adequate levels of Iron, if your body can not absorb it, your Iron levels will be low.
+Even if you are getting adequate levels of Iron, if your body can not absorb it, your Iron levels will stay low.
 Hair growth vitamins can be very helpful in this aspect, since they include both Vitamin C and Iron.
 Vitamin C also helps promote the production of Collagen, which is an essential component of hair.
 Some of the best food sources of Vitamin C include dark leafy greens, citrus fruits, red bell peppers and tomatoes.

 Selenium is Needed for a Well-Functioning Thyroid

-Selenium is one of the micro-nutrients which is essential for a properly functioning thyroid.
+Selenium is one of the micro-nutrients essential for a properly functioning thyroid.
 A poorly functioning thyroid gland can lead to hair thinning.
 By supporting thyroid function, you may be able to restore hair fullness.
 Some of the best food sources of Selenium are shrimp, salmon, tuna, brazil nuts, some mushrooms, eggs, turkey and lamb.
 Good supplements for hair should include Selenium.